dbernheisel/bernheisel.com/posts/20200815-moving-blog.md

 import diff from 'highlight.js/lib/languages/diff';
 import xml from 'highlight.js/lib/languages/xml';

-// Yeah, this isn't very sexy, but I'm trying to keep the bundle small. hljs.registerLanguage('javascript', javascript);
+// Yeah, this isn't very sexy, but I'm trying to keep the bundle small
+// by only opting into languages I use in blog posts. hljs.registerLanguage('javascript', javascript);
 hljs.registerLanguage('shell', shell);
 hljs.registerLanguage('bash', bash);